Rita Hayworth: Orson Welles

 Hayworth married Orson Welles on September 7, 1943, during the run of The Mercury Wonder Show.
-None of her colleagues knew about the planned wedding (before a judge) until she announced it the day before.
-For the civil ceremony, she wore a beige suit, a ruffled white blouse, and a veil.
+None of her colleagues knew about the planned civil wedding ceremony until she announced it the day before.
+At the ceremony, she wore a beige suit, a ruffled white blouse, and a veil.
 A few hours after they got married, they returned to work at the studio.
 They had a daughter, Rebecca, who was born on December 17, 1944, and died at the age of 59 on October 17, 2004.
 They struggled in their marriage, with Hayworth saying that Welles did not want to be tied down:

 During the entire period of our marriage, he showed no interest in establishing a home.
 When I suggested purchasing a home, he told me he didn't want the responsibility.
 Mr. Welles told me he never should have married in the first place; that it interfered with his freedom in his way of life.

-On November 10, 1947, she was granted a divorce that became final the following year.
+On November 10, 1947, she was granted a divorce that became final the next year.
 The divorce was civil and they remained friendly afterwards.